liv-daliberti/grail-simulation/reports/xgb/next_video/README.md

 - Dataset: `/n/fs/similarity/grail-simulation/data/cleaned_grail`
 - Split: validation
-- Metrics: accuracy, coverage of known candidates, and availability of known neighbors.
+- Metrics: overall accuracy, eligible-only accuracy (gold present in slate), coverage of known candidates, and availability of known neighbors.
 - Table columns capture validation accuracy, counts of correct predictions, known-candidate recall, and probability calibration for the selected slates.
 - `Known hits / total` counts successes among slates that contained a known candidate; `Known availability` is the share of evaluations with any known candidate present.
 - `Avg prob` reports the mean predicted probability assigned to known candidate hits.